 Derek has served as Lead Pastor since 2007.
 Before that, he served as a youth pastor for 15 years for churches in Kentucky and Georgia.
 He was born and raised here in Atlanta.
-He is also an adjunct faculty member at Point University in the College of Biblical Studies.
+He holds a Bachelors of Arts in Biblical Studies and a Master of Arts in New Testament Studies.
+He also taught Theology and Biblical Studies at Point University for 7 years.

 Associate Pastor of Youth & Family